 - at day, a thin or thick surface layer.
 Small (scarce) fish aggregates or scattered fish have been observed below the surface layer.
-At depth (500 m) a deep and dense scattering layer (Fig 3.7.4 a) was observed. - at night, the DSL ascended up to the surface; some less dense layers remained at depth (3.7.4 b). - at dusk (upward) and dawn (downward), the DSL migrated rapidly between the surface and 500m depth (Fig 3.7.4 e).
+At depth (500 m) a deep and dense scattering layer (Fig 3.7.1a) was observed. - at night, the DSL (deep scattering layer-500 m depth at day) raised up to the surface; some light layers with low density remain deeper (3.7.1b). - at dusk (upward fig.5) and dawn (downward), the DSL has fast vertical migration between surface and 500m depth.